Planted by: June 1st, or bed considered “abandoned.”

 Tier-System for New Gardeners & Waiting List:

 i.
-New London residents w/in 1 mile of Garden
+New London residents living within 1 mile of Garden

 ii.
 New London residents in general